 Apps shown above are appropriate for your device.
 See all platforms.

 - Get official Apple, Google and Spotify badges to link to this podcast, or get a magic link for social media.

 - Link direct to an episode

 - Validate this podcast’s RSS feed at CastFeedValidator

 - Learn more about our podcast pages

 Privacy: In common with all podcast players, pressing "play" on the inbuilt player above will download the audio directly from the podcast host, and in doing so will share some personal data (like your IP address or details of your device) with them.

-Cache: We cache most information on these pages for seven days; images and audio analysis for considerably longer.
-This page was produced on December 1 at 19:54:14 UTC.
+Cache: We cache most information on these pages for seven days; audio analysis for considerably longer.
+This page was produced on March 29 at 23:11:20 UTC.
 Flush the cache